 Cats are crepuscular (active at dawn and dusk) and nocturnal (active at night).
 Even though cats are wired for activity at the same time you're snoozing in bed, you can reset your cat’s body clock with a little patience and diligence

-Jackson Galaxy from the TV show My Cat From Hell recommends providing toys throughout the day while you’re away to encourage your cat to play in between naps.
-When night falls, schedule a hearty play session with your feline friend to further tire him out and then follow up with his evening meal.
-Pushing your cat’s mealtime back will ensure he stays fuller overnight.
+Jackson Galaxy from the TV show My Cat From Hell recommends providing toys throughout the day while you’re away.
+Active play can between naps can help your cat stay alert during the day.
+When night falls, schedule a hearty play session with your feline friend to further tire him out.
+Follow playtime with his evening meal.
+Pushing your cat’s mealtime back will help minimize his crying for a midnight snack.

 “If you allow them to graze all day long, not only do you not have a chance of affecting their behavior even a little bit, but you’re also not allowing their body to process foods in a natural way…If you’re free feeding, stop and establish a meal time,” Galaxy said.

-Being able to see their surroundings can help an elderly cat with visual problems or impaired cognitive function feel less fearful and more confident, which should tone down night-time caterwauling.
+Being able to see their surroundings can help an elderly cat with visual problems or impaired cognitive function feel less fearful and more confident, which should help tone down night-time caterwauling.

 Losing sleep because your four-legged companion won’t stop meowing warrants immediate attention.
 First up, figure out why the behavior is happening, and then set out to resolve it so that you and your kitty can finally get a good night’s sleep.

 Shop the Modkat litter boxes and accessories to freshen up your cat litter area today!

 At Modkat, we like things to be simple, minimal, and modern.
 We're like cats in that way.
 So when we talk about setting up a litter box, we don't look for the latest bells and whistles.
 We just ask what's best for your cat.

 Dealing with litter is part of loving a cat.
 But you don't have to cope with pebbles scattered all over your home.